beancount/ledger2beancount/docs/guide.md

 ```

 They are generally a bad idea since they make it very easy to hide
 problems that are hard to track down.
-Beancount doesn't support
+Since beancount doesn't support
-implicit conversions.
+implicit conversions, ledger2beancount will calculate and add an
+exchange rate.

 ## Fixated prices and costs